JakubRoks1/int-prep-app/README.md

 IntPrep is a web application built using Java, Spring Boot, Lombok, and PostgreSQL technologies, designed to assist users in preparing for job interviews.

+## Idea for a Project

+This project is being developed as part of the "100 Commits" initiative.
+"100 Commits" is a nationwide, open, and entirely free competition aimed at all programmers, regardless of their level of experience, organized by DevMentors.
+The competition involves the development of a personal, public open-source project in any programming language, on a chosen topic (e.g., web application, mobile app, game, framework, library, etc.).

 ## Features

 - User registration and management.